Dwight D. Eisenhower Army Medical Center: Current-day activities

 Active-duty personnel and their TRICARE beneficiaries use the medical center and clinics for their primary health care.
 Numerous military retirees in the Augusta area use the medical center's pharmacy and facilities.

 EAMC is involved in the growing field of disaster medicine and hosts disaster-drill training events on Fort Eisenhower involving the civilian medical community and the local region of the Federal Emergency Management Agency.

 The hospital is a training hospital for military doctors, and partners with the Medical College of Georgia and Augusta Veterans Affairs Medical Center in training programs and patient care.
 For example, TRICARE dependents in need of obstetrics services are sent to Piedmont Augusta, while the Augusta VA runs a spinal-cord rehabilitation unit and an active duty rehabilitation unit, which has hosted many veterans of Operation Iraqi Freedom.
 In return, civilian, non-TRICARE dependent patients are often sent to Eisenhower for use of its hyperbaric chamber.

 DoD/VA Sharing Agreements

 Eisenhower Army Medical Center campus from Fisher House Road.

 EAMC has DoD/VA sharing agreements with the Veterans Affairs Medical Centers in Augusta, Ga., Dublin, Ga., and Columbia, S.C., and network agreements with other hospitals and medical centers in the Augusta area.
 The relationships have infused millions of dollars into the Augusta community, as well as provided veterans, beneficiaries and family members with access to the care and procedures.
 There are two hyberbaric chambers at Doctors Hospital in Augusta, Georgia.

-Cardiothoracic Surgery Center

-EAMC's Cardiothoracic Surgery Clinic does more heart surgeries than any medical facility in the DoD.
-A wide range of cardiac, thoracic, vascular services, and minimally invasive techniques are used to address cardiothoracic issues.